ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 5.3 Traceability Matrix

-[Create a traceability matrix to map requirements to test cases]

 The traceability matrix maps the system’s formal requirements to the test cases designed and executed by the team.
 This mapping ensures that all functional requirements for the CsvReader and CsvWriter components have been validated through specific and targeted tests.
 The matrix also provides a means of verifying test completeness and assessing coverage gaps, if any.

 **Formal Requirements: CsvReader**